goemaereshannon/Aircraft-FullStackProject/README.md

 Aside learning Angular through Pluralsight we desided to add **reactive form** validation and take an Pluralsight course for it too.
 (Identity)

 To prevent unauthenticated users form accessing certain routes, we added angular **route guards**.
+Only authenticated users can book a flight, only authenticated admin users can visit the admin page.

 # Project management